Careers360 Logo

 Job Roles and Average Salary after a Nursing Degree

 After completing nursing degrees with specialisations, there are several job opportunities with good salaries available in the market.
-Nursing degrees are now in high demand in India and the world.
+Nursing degrees are now in high demand in India and around the world.
 Nursing is not limited to hospitals.
 It extends to education, research, community work, and even corporate and international sectors.

-Job Roles and Average Salary after a Nursing Degree in the Government Sector
+Nursing Job Roles in the Government Sector

 In the government or public healthcare sector, there are many job roles available for candidates.
 These roles give candidates a secure future and career growth.
 Here is the table that mentions some prominent job roles for candidates with job descriptions and average salaries.

-Job RolesDescriptionsAverage Salary
+Job RolesDescriptionAverage Salary (LPA)

 Staff Nurse

-A Staff Nurse provides clinical care, monitors patient health, administers medications, and assists in medical procedures.
+Staff Nurse provides clinical care, monitors patient health, administers medications, and assists in medical procedures.
 They are the first line of care providers in any healthcare facility.

 Community Health Officer